All Episodes

 Yeah, you change the country and you change the principles that it's going to be founded on.

-If you go to Afghanistan, are the truths of the constitution self evident to them?
+If you go to Afghanistan, are the truths of constitution self-evident to them?

-Because when they said self evident, they meant to people in our tradition, to our, to us, to the people who descended us, who share our values, who speak our language, who speak, you know, the type of heritage that we understand.
+Because when they said self-evident, they meant to people in our tradition, to us, to the people who descended us, who share our values, who speak our language, who speak the type of heritage that we understand.

 That's where that comes from.

-Again, it doesn't mean that other people can't be grafted into that and absorbed that, but the idea of a purely propositional nation that is in no way tied to a culture or a people, but is entirely a collection of abstract things agreed on in some social contract before society even began, is just ridiculous.
+Again, it doesn't mean that other people can't be grafted into that and absorb that, but the idea of a purely propositional nation that is in no way tied to a culture or a people, but is entirely a collection of abstract things agreed to in some social contract before society even began is just ridiculous.

-Our founders said very famously that the constitution is for immoral and religious people.
+Our founders said very famously that the Constitution is for a moral and religious people.

 tucker carlson